nforgeio/neonKUBE/README.md

 ## Cloud Environments

-NeonClusters can currently be deployed to Microsoft Azure.
+neonCLUSTERs can currently be deployed to Microsoft Azure.
 To test this, you'll need an Azure subscription and then gather the required authentication information.
 The following sections describe how to accomplish this.

 ## Microsoft Azure

-Follow the steps below to enable an Azure account for NeonCluster deployments using the **neon-cli**.
+Follow the steps below to enable an Azure account for neonCLUSTER deployments using the **neon-cli**.
 You’ll need to sign up for an Azure account [here](https://azure.microsoft.com/en-us/free/), if you don’t already have one.

 Then you need to create credentials the **neon-cli** will use to authenticate with Azure.
 The steps below are somewhat simplified from Microsoft’s [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 The instructions below assume that you have full administrative rights to the Azure subscription.